mattobrien415/blog/content/deep learning/boxing_001.md

 Indicator columns with 0 or 1 were included, in case the QOO metrics couldn't be built.
 This could happen if, say, a fight was a boxer's debut.

-As a work in progress, I'm still playing with different ways to extract value from the Neo4J implementation.
-But this was a good start and took me pretty far.
+There are still many other ways to extract value from the Neo4J implementation.
+For example, implementing an [elo rating](https://en.wikipedia.org/wiki/Elo_rating_system) (as borrowed from chess) could result in a valuable datum for the state of each boxer during each match.
+But this was a good enough start and took me pretty far.

-Now that the data were all cleaned up ready to go, it was time to (finally!!) get to the fun part...building some deep learning models.
+Now that the data were all cleaned up ready to go, it was time to (finally!) get to the fun part...building some deep learning models.